đąChannels

 Behaviors are not listed directly in the Timeflow view, but are managed and edited using the Inspector view.
 It's best therefore to use a layout which allows simultaneous view of the Inspector and Timeflow windows, as shown in the screenshot below.

-Some behaviors may not have any channels and therefore are not displayed in the Timeflow view.
+Some behaviors do not have channels and therefore are not displayed in the Timeflow view.

 Right-click on an object to display a context menu listing additional options including the ability to add new behaviors and channels.
 Each section starting with "Add" relates to a particular type of behavior.
 Some of these have channels that target a specific property (as shown below) while others may provide a single option to add a general behavior.